Retries & Fallbacks

 <Note>

-Key rotation on rate limits only applies when `max_retries > 0` and more than one key is configured for the provider.
-With a single key, all retries reuse that key.
+Key rotation on retries only applies when `max_retries > 0` and more than one key is configured for the provider.
+With a single key, all retries reuse that key (and a permanent per-key failure terminates immediately with `502`).

 </Note>